Why am I Losing Inches but Not Weight?

 But muscle makes you look sharp and strong

-So if you lose inches off waist fast and progressively but very few pounds, stay up to date with the great work!
-You are doing way much better than a great deal of individuals who are losing pounds, and you must truly be happy.
+So if you lose inches off your waist fast and progressively but very few pounds, stay up to date with the great work!
+You are doing way much better than a lot of individuals who are losing pounds, and you must truly be happy.

 On the other hand, here’s a suggestion: do not constantly trust the scale.
 It doesn’t truly tell you anything about the characteristics of your body, which fat loss depends on.
-I would highly recommend you getting a smart scale which can show you more than just your weight.
-These scales are affordable and keep track of your body fat, muscles, water, bones etc. It will give you much better insight on your health and fitness rather than simple one.
+I would highly recommend you get a smart scale that can show you more than just your weight.
+These scales are affordable and keep track of your body fat, muscles, water, bones, etc. It will give you much better insight into your health and fitness rather than a simple one.